 - chili sauce

-Hawaiian rolls are the perfect accompaniment for the best pulled pork sandwiches!
+Hawaiian rolls are the perfect accompaniment for these pulled pork sandwiches!

 And nows the perfect time to try making them from scratch!
 My homemade Hawaiian rolls are unbelievably soft, and lightly sweet.